Skip to main content

 else:

-print("Starting from zeros")
+print("Starting from zero initial condition")

-Available Callbacks
+Available callbacks

-CallbackPurposeKey Parameters
+CallbackPurposeKey parameters

-CheckpointCallbackSave HDF5 checkpointsinterval, filename, write_mesh
+CheckpointCallbackSave HDF5 restart filesinterval, filename, write_mesh

-ParaviewCallbackExport for visualizationinterval, filename, postprocess
+ParaviewCallbackExport PVD files for visualisationinterval, filename, postprocess

-LogCallbackLog to text fileinterval, filename, postprocess, nvals
+LogCallbackWrite scalar time series to a text fileinterval, filename, postprocess, nvals

-SnapshotCallbackSave for modal analysisinterval, filename
+SnapshotCallbackSave snapshots for modal analysisinterval, filename